Skip to main content

 After a year that wasn’t great professionally for Prince Harry and Meghan Markle, the two vowed that 2024 would be their “redemption year.”
 But the duchess’s new lifestyle brand, which many thought was going to launch months ago, hit a snag and is now being held up due to her U.S. trademark application being rejected.

-Prince Harry’s wife has also been dealing with pretty bad press regarding what she’s like to work.
+Prince Harry’s wife has also been dealing with pretty bad press regarding what she’s like to work for.
 The Hollywood Reporter published a blistering story after speaking to some of her former staffers who labeled her a “dictator in high heels.”
 Even after a few other people came to the former Suits star‘s defense, the “Sussex Survivors Squad” fired back calling her a “demon boss.”

 This isn’t the kind of press Meghan needs or wants especially since she’s been on the hunt trying to find someone to run her lifestyle brand once it gets going.
-And it’s also not the kind of press Harry wants to be tied to either as the paperback edition of Spare will be released soon and he has his upcoming Netflix documentary to promote.
+It’s also not the kind of press Harry wants to be tied to either as the paperback edition of Spare will be released soon and he has his upcoming Netflix documentary to promote.

 And because the duke’s popularity has been slipping along with the duchess’s, he reportedly hired a new PR specialist to rehabilitate his image not just on both sides of the pond but globally as well.
 Hence his recent solo appearances in different cities and countries.
 Now, someone who knows the duke very well is discussing his popularity, while a royal expert has an idea of how the prince can try to get it back.